 The City of East Palo Alto has been assigned a total of 829 RHNA units that include 165 very low income, 95 low income, 159 moderate income, and 410 above moderate income.
 The unincorporated San Mateo county got assigned 2,833 units including 811 very low income, 468 low income, 433 moderate income, and 1,121 above moderate income.
-Sist It will result in the growth rate of 11 percent in East Palo Alto and 13 percent in unincorporated San Mateo County from 2020 households.
+He will result in the growth rate of 11 percent in East Palo Alto and 13 percent in unincorporated San Mateo County from 2020 households.
+He will result in the growth rate of 11 percent in East Palo Alto and 13 percent in unincorporated San Mateo County from 2020 households.

 During the current RHNA cycle, it is especially not easy for each Bay Area jurisdiction to update its Housing Element given the higher number of new homes needed.
 In addition to the overall number of homes assigned to each jurisdiction, the RHNA process dictates that housing must be planned for every affordability level.
 Historically, permitting for homes affordable to people with lower and moderate incomes has not kept pace with the Bay Area's RHNA targets.
 Housing Elements for this RHNA period must also demonstrate how they affirmatively further fair housing (new requirement).
-537
+548